gregsaun/bear_extruder_and_x_axis/optional_parts/bondtech_x_carriage/README.md

 ### Compatibility

-Due to a different belt path, the Bear X carriage for Bondtech Prusa Upgrade extruder and Bear X axis are matched to each other __and cannot be used separately__.
+Due to a different belt path, the Bear X carriage for Bondtech Prusa Upgrade extruder and Bear X axis (X ends) are matched to each other __and cannot be used separately__.
 As a unit, they are compatible with both Original Prusa frames and Bear Upgrade frames.

 The Bear X carriage for Bondtech Prusa Upgrade is not compatible with Original Prusa X axis (X ends).

 If you are already using the Bear X ends with another extruder, you only need to add this Bear X carriage for Bondtech Prusa Upgrade.

+Note that the Bondtech Prusa Upgrade extruder needs a custom firmware, independently of the X axis used.